rtrelease/Jetson-Symbolics-Neuromorphics/OrinInstall2Graal.md

 		sudo apt install leiningen

 After all this AI Lab symbolic software was thoroughly run-tested, activities focused on running and testing the Orin-updated NVIDIA “Hello AI World” machine vision deep learning software suite.
-It made for a very busy week!
+It made for very busy weeks!

 Keeping with new NVIDIA direct-to-edge device software download theme, all the newest trusty Dusty source code was downloaded/cloned on the AGX Orin DK from https://github.com/dusty-nv/jetson-inference.